dorthrithil/nohfels-cms/README.md

 # Nohfels CMS

+## This project is abandoned and will no longer be maintained.

 Custom CMS system for running https://amnohfels.de and https://kulturforum-bad-sobernheim.de/

-This project is abandoned and will no longer be maintained.

 ## Used technologies